$objectName is not meaningful enough in serializeObjectAsPropertyArray()

 Tell me if I'm wrong ;-)

-#2 Updated by Karsten Dambekalns about 10 years ago
+#2 Updated by Karsten Dambekalns over 10 years ago

 - Status changed from New to Accepted

 - Assignee set to Karsten Dambekalns

 - Target version set to 1.0 alpha 8

 The object serializer might be useful at some point even outside of @scope session use, thus we should stay on the safe side here.
 The name parameter is not needed, thus the signature could be simplified anyway.
 Clean code and all... :)